c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 ---------------------------

 How much RAM do we need for Chipdisk?
 Let's figure it out.
-The Chipdisk is composed of 3 modules:
+The Chipdisk is composed of 3 main modules:

 -  Intro: Half graphic multi-color + half screen PETSCII + charset +
    code